 When your server boots, it starts the networking script from /etc/init.d.
 The script reads the configuration that is stored in the /etc/network directory, paying particular attention to the /etc/network/interfaces file.
 This configuration file stores the entire configuration of the network board.
-Listing 8-1 shows an example configuration for an Ethernet network card that gets its configuration from a DHCP server.
+Listing 8-1 shows an example configuration for a server that has two Ethernet network cards.